amicoin/amicoin-old/README.md

 ----------------
 AMICoin is a crypto-currency that has the aim of developing user-friendly features.
 The name comes from amigo (Spanish) and ami (French).
-It builds on the existing code-base of Bitcoin and newer Zxxxx digital currencies but is user-focused and is oriented toward bringing crypto-currency to non-technical people.
+It builds on the existing code-base of Bitcoin and newer Zxxxx digital currencies but is user-focused and is oriented toward bringing crypto-currency to non-technical people (as a long term goal).

 ![Logo](https://github.com/amicoin/amicoin/raw/master/doc/amicoin/smiley.png "Logo")